 What is Orientation?

-- Virtual Sessions (live and recorded)
+- Live Virtual Sessions

-- Learning modules (online and community led)
+- Learning modules (recorded online and in-person community facilitated)

 - Virtual and socially distant meet ups with your fellow JVs